 Funeral Video Australia can create a lasting record of:

-- Funeral, memorial and tribute services.
+- Funerals - memorial and tribute services.

-- The scattering of ashes.
+- Scattering of ashes.

 - Celebrations of a loved one’s life.

 - The anniversary of a loved one’s passing.